Creating a search engine for websites using Elasticsearch and Playwright

 }

-You can now run the code by using dotnet run.
-The code will crawl the website and index all the pages.
+Run the code with dotnet run.
+It will crawl the website and index all pages.

-You can validate the content of the database by using kibana or by navigating to http://localhost:9200/example-pages/_search.
-The latter should show a few documents from the index:
+You can verify the indexed content using Kibana or by navigating to http://localhost:9200/example-pages/_search.
+The latter should display a few documents from the index:

 #Searching data in Elasticsearch

-This project is a web application that uses the Elasticsearch index to show results.
+This project is a web application that queries the Elasticsearch index to display results.

-The first step is to create a new web application and add a reference to NEST (Elasticsearch client):
+The first step is to create a new web application and add a reference to NEST (the Elasticsearch client):

 PowerShell